✦ Updated for the 2026 ATAR cycle

 What is the ATAR Calculator?

-Everything you need to know about the Australian Tertiary Admission Rank — how it works, how it's calculated, and what it means for your university future.
+Everything you need to know about the Australian Tertiary Admission Rank — how it works, how it's calculated, and what it means for your university future in 2026 and beyond.

 📊 What is the ATAR?